 When using the Classify button to generate styles for each unique value, QGIS automatically generates an additional fallback style for "all other values".
-However this function is not supported in Pozi, and Pozi will display all the layer's features with the fallback style.
+However this function is not supported in Pozi - this style category will be ignored by Pozi.

 Layer Styling > Layer Rendering > Opacity

 Layers are initially displayed in Pozi using the opacity value you've set - the user may then adjust the opacity up or down from the initial value.

 Pozi Enterprise Cloud customers can display their vector point layers using Pozi's popular bubble symbols.